ekaakurniawan/DRLND/p1_navigation/Report.md

 This initial training use a massive neural networks just to make sure that the agent has the capability to perform well.
-Reducing the 512 nodes to 256 or 128 as well as the 64 nodes to 32 or 16 might produce similar result with much efficiency.
+Reducing the 512 nodes to 256 or 128 as well as the 64 nodes to 32 or 16 might produce similar result with better efficiency.